“The closest thing you can find to a sure thing”

 Our expertise in these special situations is now concentrated in one ground-breaking newsletter.

-Spinoffs, Takeovers and Special Situations is issued 12 times a year.
+Spinoffs & Takeovers is issued 12 times a year.
 It is supplemented by regular Hotline Updates from our investment team as they follow special situations and developing investment opportunities.

 It would take a great deal of time, effort and money to track down this advice elsewhere.
 You can’t expect advisors or brokerages to have the comprehensive view of spinoffs and special situations we have acquired.
 At best, a few isolated examples might surface in their research departments.